SUMO - Latest Release (Version 1.19.0)#

 "Bottles" are available for installing with Homebrew.
-They are built for the two most recent major macOS versions (currently Mojave and Catalina) and are built from source with minimal requirements (fox, proj, xerces-c).
+They are built for the three most recent macOS versions (currently Monterey, Ventura and Sonoma) and are built from source with minimal requirements (fox, proj, xerces-c).
 If you need optional libraries, you can specify these on the brew command line and brew will compile SUMO from source.
 For details, see the Formula's README.